 Sally will be considered 30 for all 2018 races – and will race in the 30-34 age group at all 2018 races.

 Policies and Refunds

-REFUND POLICY: 50% of your entry fee will be refunded until August 25, 2016.
-No refunds will be issued for any reason after August 25, 2016.
+REFUND POLICY: 50% of your entry fee will be refunded until March 28, 2018.
+No refunds will be issued for any reason after March 28.
 Entries CANNOT be transferred or deferred to another person, event, or year.
 NO EXCEPTIONS will be made to this policy.
 By registering for this event you agree to this refund policy.
-To request a refund, you must complete the refund request form below.

 WEATHER POLICY: In the event of inclement the following procedures will be followed: